MicroEJ/docs/VEEPortingGuide/vgCco.rst

 The VG Pack is an extension of the UI Pack.
 The VG Pack's header files require the UI Pack's header files to manipulate the MicroUI concepts.
-Consequently, the VG Pack must be installed on a platform that fetches a UI Pack.
+Consequently, the VG Pack must be installed on a VEE Port that fetches a UI Pack.

 The VG Pack and its header files are available on the :ref:`central_repository`: `com.microej.pack.vg#vg-pack`_.